 If you or someone you care about has been hit with a charge of Los Angeles medical fraud, dental fraud, chiropractic fraud or any other white collar crime, even if you didn’t cause billions of dollars worth of damages, prosecutors can exact quite a toll on your life and business.
 If convicted of these crimes, you could face jail time, the loss of your medical or other professional license, serious fines and forced restitution to those you have cheated, including insurance companies and the government, and a torpedoing of your professional reputation.

-Los Angeles criminal defense attorney Michael Kraut of Hollywood’s Kraut Law Group has the skills, relationships, resources, and intelligence to handle your complicated white collar crime case.
+Los Angeles criminal defense attorney Michael Kraut of Hollywood’s Kraut Criminal & DUI Lawyers has the skills, relationships, resources, and intelligence to handle your complicated white collar crime case.
 As a former prosecutor who has been on the other side of many criminal trials (14 plus years as a Deputy DA), the Harvard Law School trained Attorney Kraut can give you the guidance you need.